-There has been at least one yacht to land on Socotra this year (2017) with a couple tourists.
+There has been at least one yacht to land on Socotra in 2017 with a couple of tourists.
 But this is without a doubt a dicey prospect and one that you should be well prepared for.

-Socotra has been notoriously difficult and nearly impossible to visit for the last couple years.
-For those interested and intrepid enough, we’ve finally gained the clearance to take a small group to Socotra Island in March of 2019 to explore the island’s unique flora & fauna.
+Socotra has been notoriously difficult and nearly impossible to visit for the last couple of years.
+For those interested and intrepid enough, we’ve set up more departures for February 2021 to go to Socotra to explore the island’s unique flora & fauna.
 Click here to read more about the trip and sign up.

 So What Has Happened Since 2014 In Socotra?

 Before good ol’ ex-president AbdrabbuhMansour Hadi nipped off to Saudi Arabia to escape the battle in Yemen, he allegedly leased the UNESCO protected island to the UAE for the foreseeable future.
-With the UAE’s military operations that have taken place on the island I think it’s safe to say that’s conformation enough to prove that someone gave the Emiratis free reign to destroy one of the planet’s top 4 biodiversity hotspots.
+With the UAE and Sadi Arabia’s military operations that have taken place on the island, I think it’s safe to say that’s conformation enough to prove that someone gave the Emiratis free reign to destroy one of the planet’s top 4 biodiversity hotspots.

 *okay, that’s an exaggeration, a few of us give some fucks about Socotra.

-Donate to Those Effected By the Crisis in Yemen
+Donate to Those Affected By the Crisis in Yemen

 Yemen is currently undergoing one of the worst humanitarian crises the road has seen due to the ongoing war.
 For those that would like to donate to relief projects in Yemen, please consider: